 Key has experience structuring joint development arrangements between collaborators coming from both similar and widely disparate core technological competencies, often involving complex IP allocation issues.
-Key assists companies in establishing long term research collaborations with universities that go beyond typical sponsored research and technical services agreements.
+Key assists companies in establishing long-term research collaborations with universities that go beyond typical sponsored research and technical services agreements.
 Key also works with research accelerators working in innovative ways to facilitate collaborative research among investigators from different research institutions worldwide, successfully navigating the conflicting IP, publication, and liability positions of participating institutions.

 Prior to joining Morgan Lewis, Key was of counsel at another international law firm.
 He also previously served as the associate general counsel for Nuvelo, Inc., and practiced technology transactions and corporate commercial law at a national firm in Canada.

-Antares Pharma, Inc. in its agreement with Idorsia Pharmaceuticals for the development of a novel drug device combination product to be developed for the treatment of suspected acute myocardial Infarction.
+Antares Pharma, Inc. in its agreement with Idorsia Pharmaceuticals for the development of a novel drug device combination product to be developed for the treatment of suspected acute myocardial infarction.

-Celgene Corporation in its amended collaboration agreement with Editas Medicine, Inc. which allows the parties to research, develop, and commercialize autologous and allogeneic alpha-beta T cell medicines for the treatment of cancer and autoimmune diseases, and enables Editas Medicine to receive an upfront payment of $70 million as well as potential future milestones and royalty payments.
+Celgene Corporation in its amended collaboration agreement with Editas Medicine which allows the parties to research, develop, and commercialize autologous and allogeneic alpha-beta T cell medicines for the treatment of cancer and autoimmune diseases, and enables Editas Medicine to receive an upfront payment of $70 million as well as potential future milestones and royalty payments.

-Gilead Sciences in its research and development collaboration valued up to $475 million with Carna Biosciences Inc. to develop and commercialize small molecule compounds in immuno-oncology and to access Carna's proprietary lipid kinase drug discovery platform.
+Gilead Sciences in its research and development collaboration valued up to $475 million with Carna Biosciences to develop and commercialize small molecule compounds in immuno-oncology and to access Carna's proprietary lipid kinase drug discovery platform.

 Natera in its agreement with Qiagen to develop cell-free DNA assays for use on Qiagen’s GeneReader NGS System for prenatal screening.

-Novadaq Technologies Inc. in a multi-year license and development agreement with Intuitive Surgical Inc. to integrate Novadaq’s SPY fluorescence imaging technology into the 3D high definition imaging capabilities of Intuitive’s da Vinci® Surgical Robot Systems.
+Novadaq Technologies in a multiyear license and development agreement with Intuitive Surgical to integrate Novadaq’s SPY fluorescence imaging technology into the 3D high definition imaging capabilities of Intuitive’s da Vinci® Surgical Robot Systems.